-132. Peers generally reported no impediments in Brazil to perform its MAP function in the absence of approval or the direction of the tax administration personnel who made the adjustments at issue or being influenced by considerations of the policy.
+179. Peers generally reported no impediments in Brazil to perform its MAP function in the absence of approval or the direction of the tax administration personnel who made the adjustments at issue or being influenced by considerations of the policy in the period 1 January 2016-31 December 2018.